 The following circuit shows the wiring details of the relay with the motor which is controlled by a transistor driver stage.

 On switching power ON, the motor starts rotating in either clockwise or anticlockwise direction depending upon the wire polarity of the motor.

 When SW1 is pressed, the direction gets instantly reversed and continues until S1 is switched OFF.

 Actually the transistor stage is not required here, the implementation could be done simply with the relays and SW1.

-More simply, the whole operation can be conducted using ordinary DPDT toggle switches.
+More simply, the whole reverse forward operation can be conducted using an ordinary single DPDT toggle switch.